 Solution: Ask your child’s teacher for some activities to stretch your child.

-Bella Learning offers workshops for parents, including ‘Calculations Explained’ on Tuesday 22nd January 2019 in Chislehurst.
+Bella Learning offers workshops for parents, including ‘Calculations Explained’ on Saturday 27th April2019 in Chislehurst, London.
 We also support children and their families through our learning consultations.
 Subscribe to our newsletter for more supportive articles for parents of primary school students.